sungl123456/37lambdaB/README.md

 ***

 This code is the basis of our work aiming to train and apply the group-contribution based GNN in the prediction of vapor-liquid equilibrium data under ambient pressure for binary mixtures with limited descriptors.
-This is an **alpha version** of the codes used to generate the results published in:
+This is an **alpha version** of the codes used to generate the results in:

 [Interpretable vapor-liquid equilibrium prediction model based on graph neural networks and group-contribution concept]

 DOI:

+The code is preliminarily built for the CPU training.
+In the future, the code will be update to the GPU version in https://github.com/sungl123456/37lambdaB_GPU

 ## Prerequisites and dependencies